Mount Everest Bodies – How Many People Have Died on Mount Everest?

 Mount Everest Route

 People always wonder why bodies are left on Everest, and it’s not easy to explain.
 The mountain is super dangerous, cold, and high.
-Many climbers die above 8,000 meters, where the air is thin and the weather can change in minutes.
+Many climbers die above 8,000 meters, where the air is thin, and the weather can change in minutes.
 Recovering a body is almost impossible sometimes.

 Even helicopters can’t go that high.
 And carrying a body down takes huge energy, risk, and time.
 So lots of climbers stay there forever, frozen in the ice.
 The frozen bodies on Everest almost become part of the mountain.
 This is a silent reminder of the risk.
 Even experienced climbers sometimes can’t save them, that’s why Everest body recovery is rare and very expensive.